The Health Policy PhD students are listed alphabetically.

 Jaime Ardila was trained as a physician at the Universidad del Rosario in Bogotá, Colombia.
 Before joining the Health Policy PhD program, he worked as a consultant at the Colombian Ministry of Health and also taught at the Medical School of the Universidad del Rosario.
 He obtained an MPH from the University of Sheffield in the UK and a MSc in Health Economics at Jagiellonian University in Poland within the Erasmus Mundus Program "Europubhealth" sponsored by the European Commission.
 He is a recipient of the prestigious Ontario Trillium Scholarship and trainee of Knowledge Translation Canada (2011-2015).
 Under the supervision of John Lavis, Jaime's dissertation will explore how health economics have been transferred into policy-making in middle income settings, studying the case of Colombia.

-Fanor Balderram is under the supervision of Christopher Longo.
+Fanor Balderrama is under the supervision of Christopher Longo.
 Prior to joining the Health Policy PhD Program, Fanor received his BSc degree in Biomedical Engineering from Yale University, his MSc in Bioengineering from Georgia Institute of Technology and his MBA degree from Universidad Privada Boliviana.
-Fanor has been awarded an Internatonal Ontario Graduate Scholarship in recognition of his exceptional scholarly achievement throughout the 2016-2017 academic year and an International Excellence Award during the 2017-2018 academic year.
+Fanor was awarded an International Ontario Graduate Scholarship in recognition of his exceptional scholarly achievement throughout the 2016-2017 academic year and an International Excellence Award during the 2017-2018 academic year.
 Presently, Fanor is a Student Ambassdor for the Health Policy program.

 Maria is being supervised by John Lavis.
 Her doctoral dissertation is exploring the need for and role of trauma-informed care in health policy development and implemention across various levels of the health system.
 Maria's dissertation addresses the use of research evidence in policy: 1) about clinical issues outside the traditional boundaries of mental health; 2) at the health system level; and 3) in other sectors such as education, child welfare and the judicial system.
 Maria is particularly interested in the use of scientific evidence regarding the epidemiology and neurobiology of trauma, as well as neuroplasticity and post-trauma growth to inform policies on trauma-informed care, specifically, and relevant policy development more broadly.